Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 In that case, you can deploy popup surveys on those pages and ask customers what they couldn’t find, what they would like to see on the page, and their overall experience.

-Similarly, if you face cart abandonment on your website, you can employ exit-intent surveys to understand why they didn’t purchase, explore customer experience and how you can improve it.
+Similarly, if you face cart abandonment on your website, you can employ exit-intent surveys to understand why they didn’t purchase, explore customer experience, and how you can improve it.

-2. Deploy at the Right Pages
+Deploy on the Right Pages

 Here’s an in-house example:

-3. Target Specific Customer Segments
+Target Specific Customer Segments

 You need to consider ‘Who you are going to ask.’
 Each popup survey type aims to gauge specific information from a target customer segment.